 Reason You’re Gaining Weight Instead of Losing It #3: Because You’re A Normal Human Being and That’s Just What We Do Sometimes

-A person's body weight will naturally go up and down throughout the course of a day for myriad reasons.
+A person’s body weight will naturally go up and down throughout the course of a day for myriad reasons like hormones, fluid retention, or a higher sodium intake.

 Listen to me … it’s PERFECTLY NORMAL for your weight to go up and down for no reason at all.